jedld/resque-fifo-queue/README.md

 http://localhost:3000/resque/fifo_queue

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Ensuring workers are updated

-Since only one worker is assigned to a particular shard, it is important to make sure a worker is running.
-The fifo shard table is updated everytime a worker is started or stopped properly (using kill -S QUITE).

-Though for some cases a scheduled task is necessary to make sure the worker list is constantly updated:
+Since only one worker is assigned to a particular shard, it is important to make sure a worker is running otherwise jobs will pile up for that shard.
+The shard table is updated everytime a worker is started or stopped properly (using kill -S QUITE).
+However in exceptional cases (workers are forced killed for example), a shard may be left without a worker.
+In cases like this a scheduled task is necessary to make sure the worker list is constantly updated:

 ```yaml
 # resque_schedule.yml